2 days ago4 min read

 Data from gov.uk

-Patients are admitted to Mildmay following detoxification treatment at acute centres in London like the Addiction Clinical Care Suite for homeless people at Guys and St. Thomas’s Hospital - one of our partners in this programme.
+Patients are typically referred to Mildmay after completing detox treatment at acute centres in London, such as the Addiction Clinical Care Suite for homeless individuals at Guys and St. Thomas’s Hospital, one of our key partners in this programme.

 🙂